Heart South Wales

-Heart South Wales is an regional radio station that broadcasts to South and West Wales from studios in Cardiff Bay.
+Heart South Wales is a regional radio station that broadcasts to South and West Wales from studios in Cardiff Bay.
 The station is owned and operated by Global Radio and forms part of the expanded Heart radio network of stations.

 Background

 Real Radio

 On 3 October 2000 the Real Radio brand was launched after GMG Group won its first broadcast licence, serving South and West Wales.
 Following an introduction by Sir Tom Jones, the station's founding managing director John Myers introduced the song "A Star is Born".

 In December 2008, GMG Group was awarded the corresponding North and Mid Wales licence.
 Following an agreed format change request with Ofcom, the existing South and West Wales service was rolled out to the new coverage area.
 The station began broadcasting on its North and Mid Wales frequencies on 4 January 2011.

 Real Radio Wales was a music and speech station, playing an AC format of classic, contemporary and current music the past 25 years to the present day.

 The station also carried news bulletins every hour between the hours of 6am and 7pm weekdays and from 6am to 2pm on Saturdays and Sundays (including half-hour headlines at breakfast and drivetime) from Cardiff.
 Other bulletins were provided by Sky News through IRN.